A head part that supports facial animation is a specialized skinned head MeshPart. This type of body part allows you to:

 See Creating Face Accessories for step-by-step instructions on setting up a reference model as a face accessory.
 This guide includes several project files you can use for reference and covers details on time-saving steps, such as auto-skin transfer.

-Animateable heads use the Facial Action Coding System (FACS) as a universal system that allows modelers and animators to reference similar facial features and head geometry across different head models.
+Animatable heads use the Facial Action Coding System (FACS) as a universal system that allows modelers and animators to reference similar facial features and head mesh across different head models.

 When creating your head in a third-party modeling software, see FACS Poses Reference for a list of the base facial poses, their descriptions, and video examples.